Michal78900/Pinata/README.md

 # Pinata
-This is my first published plugin
+This is my first published plugin.
+I need to get used to GitHub.

 # Config:
 | Name | Type | Description | Default |